-The Corporation had total revenues of \$736.7 million, an increase of \$25.9 million from a year ago.
-Operating revenues were \$680.2 million in FY 2022 compared to \$613.1 million in FY 2021, an increase of \$67.2 million or 10.95%.
-Operating revenues were approximately 92.33% of total revenues in FY 2022.
-Net operating income for FY 2022 was \$296.8 million.
-In FY 2022, HDC recorded net non-operating expense of \$315.4 million, including the unrealized loss on the fair market value of the investment portfolio of \$368.4 million.
-Grant revenues in FY 2022 were \$1.9 million, down from \$44.7 million in FY 2021.
+The Corporation had total revenues of \$1.3 billion, an increase of \$399.6 million from a year ago.
+Operating revenues were \$902.0 million in FY 2024 compared to \$758.3 million in FY 2023, an increase of \$143.6 million or 18.9%.
+Operating revenues were approximately 70.5% of total revenues in FY 2024.
+Net operating income for FY 2024 was \$363.6 million.
+HDC recorded net non-operating revenues of \$366.5 million, including the unrealized gain on the fair market value of the investment portfolio in the amount of \$147.6 million.

-Interest on Loans: Interest on loans, the largest component of operating revenues, was \$562.9 million, an increase of \$71.3 million or 14.50% from FY 2021.
-In FY 2021, interest on loans was \$491.7 million.
-The increase in FY 2022 was a result of higher mortgage loans receivable balances consistent with an increase in the Corporation's mortgage lending, as well as higher interest rates on new loans to offset the increase in the Corporation's borrowing costs.
+Interest on Loans: Interest on loans, the largest component of operating revenues, was \$788.0 million, an increase of \$130.6 million or 19.9% from FY 2023.
+In FY 2023, interest on loans was \$657.4 million.
+The increase in FY 2024 was a result of higher mortgage loans receivable balances consistent with an increase in the Corporation's mortgage lending, changes in policy in how the Corporation charges the borrower on senior mortgage loans and higher interest rates on new loans to offset the increase in the Corporation's borrowing costs.

-Fees and Charges: Fees and charges were \$78.8 million compared to \$89.7 million a year ago.
-The decrease was mainly due to \$19.1 million decrease from commitment and financing fees, bond financing fees and deferred construction financing fees.
-This decrease was partially offset by increases in prior year's bond issuance fees recognized, loan satisfaction fees, and standby LOC fees which totaled \$6.8 million.
+Fees and Charges: Fees and charges were \$89.1 million compared to \$75.6 million a year ago.
+The \$13.5 million increase was mainly due to the recognition of bond financing fees, standby LOC fees, commitment and financing fees, deferred construction financing fees, NYCHA PACT administration fee, and mortgage insurance premium earned.
+There was a net decrease of \$1.5 million from bond issuance fees and loan satisfaction fees.

-Residual Interest Income: Residual interest income is generated from the purchase of outstanding loan residuals from the City of New York through HPD from a previous loan participation agreement.
+Residual Interest Income: Residual interest income is generated from the purchase of outstanding loan residuals from the City through HPD from a previous loan participation agreement.
 Residual interest income is recognized from loan repayments that were previously distributed to the City through HPD.
-In FY 2022, HDC recognized \$30.9 million compared to \$23.7 million a year ago.
+In FY 2024, HDC recognized \$20.8 million compared to \$18.3 million a year ago.

-Income on Loan Participation Interests: Loan participation income in FY 2022 was \$6.3 million, an increase of \$1.6 million compared to \$4.7 million the previous year.
+Income on Loan Participation Interests: Loan participation income in FY 2024 was \$0.1 million, a decrease of \$5.0 million compared to \$5.1 million the previous year.
 Loan participation income is driven by repayments or restructuring of the second mortgage loans in the MLRP.
+There were no repayments during this fiscal year.

-Other Income: Other income in FY 2022 was \$1.2 million compared to \$3.3 million in FY 2021.
-Other income is mainly comprised of income on mortgage participations, and administrative fees on the Community Development Block Grant Program "CDBG" Superstorm Sandy related loans.
-The \$2.1 million decrease was mainly due to lower income on mortgage participation fees this year.
+Other Income: Other income in FY 2024 was \$3.9 million compared to \$1.9 million in FY 2023.
+Other income is mainly comprised of income on mortgage participations.
+The \$2.0 million increase was mainly due to higher income on mortgage participation fees this year.